VNG, VRT and ICD-10 Codes

 Balance and fall prevention therapies are billable under CPT codes.
 Doctors can also bill cash for balance and fall prevention treatment and therapies as well.

 For your convenience, we have listed the CPT code for VNG or VRT, description and number of units below, plus ICD-10 codes for VNG testing.
-Please refer to the AMA's link shown (below) to find specific information for your state/area and current reimbursement rates.
+Please refer to the AMA's web site to find specific information for your state/area and current reimbursement rates.
 Please refer to our disclaimer statement below.

 If you have questions, please ask us for additional information.